yasint23/AWS/aws/projects/Project-001-Roman-Numerals-Converter/README.md

 ## Steps to Solution

+- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github

-- Step 1: Create project folder for local public repo on your pc
+- Step 2: Create project folder for local public repo on your pc

-- Step 2: Write the Roman Numerals Converter Application in Python
+- Step 3: Write the Roman Numerals Converter Application in Python

-- Step 3: Transform your application into web application using Python Flask framework
+- Step 4: Transform your application into web application using Python Flask framework

-- Step 4: Prepare a cloudformation template to deploy your app on EC2 Instance
+- Step 5: Prepare a cloudformation template to deploy your app on EC2 Instance

-- Step 5: Push your application into your own public repo on Github
+- Step 6: Push your application into your own public repo on Github

-- Step 6: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.
+- Step 7: Deploy your application on AWS Cloud using Cloudformation template to showcase your app within your team.

-- Step 7: Deploy your application on AWS Cloud using AWS Cli to showcase your app within your team.
+- Step 8: Deploy your application on AWS Cloud using AWS Cli to showcase your app within your team.

 ## Notes